Thursday, December 21, 2006

 Sunday, October 01, 2006

 Stumbling to the kitchen, still a bit bleary-eyed, I opened the fridge.
-Hmm, let’s see, there’s ham, cheese, milk, butter, eggs, and I know I have bread in the freezer.
-Inspired by something that was on the company cafeteria’s menu last week, I realized I had on hand the ingredients to make Croque Monsieur.
+Hmm, let’s see, there’s ham, cheese, milk, butter, eggs, and I know I have bread in the freezer; these are all the makings for a Croque Monsieur or Croque Madame.
+This is one of my favorite all-time, top 5 sandwiches.
+Toasted bread, ham, melted cheese, and béchamel, lightly grilled making it melty and gooey.

 Thursday, September 07, 2006

-Mayonnaise is one of those food items that I have a dislike/hate relationship with.
-Over the years, I’ve hoped it would change but it hasn’t.
+Mayonnaise is one of those food items that I have a conflicted relationship with.
 The smell of a knife having been used to spread mayo and left in the kitchen sink makes my stomach turn.
-I can’t stand the way it makes bread all spongy or the sight of oozy white stuff in tuna or chicken salad*.
+I can’t stand the way it makes bread all spongy or the sight of oozy white stuff in tuna or chicken salad.
 Mayo on fries, don’t even get me started on how repulsive that is to me.

 Saturday, September 02, 2006